danielwetan/leslivres-backend-nodejs/README.md

-`National Library` is a backend app built in Node.js, Express and MySQL which has [features](https://github.com/danielwetan/national-library#features) such as login / register using JWT, pasword hashing, CORS, etc.
+`LesLivres` is a backend app built in Node.js, Express and MySQL which has [features](https://github.com/danielwetan/national-library#features) such as login / register using JWT, pasword hashing, CORS, etc.

 This app is a first week assignment on the [Arkademy](https://www.arkademy.com/) Bootcamp